MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/monitoring/functions-monitoring-appinsightslogs.md

 ## Check whether the Functions app is configured correctly to generate logs

-The **Diagnose and Solve** option in the Azure Functions app has a **Function Configuration Checks** tool that checks the configuration for Application Insights, particularly for the following:
+The **Diagnose and solve problems** option in the Azure Functions app has a **Function Configuration Checks** tool that checks the configuration for Application Insights, particularly for the following:

 - Only one of the following connection settings exists:
    - `APPINSIGHTS_INSTRUMENTATIONKEY` Application Insights Instrumentation key